GaspardCulis/elevenlabs-unleashed/README.md

 - Try not to get sued by 11Labs

 ## Notes

-This library is very unstable and I guess won't work for long.
-It only relies on the fact that 11Labs account creation is easily bot-able.
-Also some minor [11Labs website](https://beta.elevenlabs.io/) changes might break my crappy web scraping.

-If you find issues don't hesitate to submit a PR if you find a fix.

 Using this code might temporarly ban your IP from using 11Labs API, refer to [this](https://help.elevenlabs.io/hc/en-us/articles/14129701265681-Why-am-I-receiving-information-about-unusual-activity-)